aidanlw505/digispark-attiny85-rust/README.md

 Install `avr-gcc`, `avr-libc`, `micronucleus` and `elf2nucleus`

-Assuming you already have a rust envoriment, you can run
+Assuming you already have a rust environment, you can run the following on Fedora:

 ```
 sudo dnf install avr-gcc avr-libc micronucleus